Abdulrahman-Islam/Simple-Calculator/README.md

-# Simple-Calculator
+# Simple Calculator
+## _Simple Calculator Using ATmega32_
-This is a simple calculator using LCD and Keypad that do some operations (Addition, subtraction, multiplication and division)
+This is a simple calculator using LCD and Keypad

+## Features
+- Calculator can do these operations (Addition, subtraction, multiplication and division)